I made a mistake. I did Zani wrong.

 Fast forward to 2018.
 In February, Clara ran Zani into a fence when they were both chasing a squirrel.
 Zani suffered a spinal cord concussion and was temporarily quadriplegic.
-After she was able to walk and navigate again, we moved, combining households with my close friend and her dog.
+After she could walk and navigate again, we moved, combining households with my close friend and her dog.
 All of us benefitted, but Zani probably most of all, as sociable as she was.
 She adored my friend and built new habits, hanging out with both of us.

 As she aged, she got an eye problem, a very acute case of keratoconjunctivitis sicca (dry eye), which didn’t respond well to the standard meds.
 She required a lot of care (many eyedrops per day).
 Her anxiety re-emerged with a new set of sounds to deal with, but she stayed mostly steady, with a lot of management and situational meds.
 She slept with Clara and me in our area of the new house.

 But in 2020 she got scared a couple of times of something in my room, probably a sound outside, but I’ll never know.
 She started acting anxious and wanting out of my room.
 I left the baby gate unlatched so she could get out, and at night she started sleeping first in the living room, then later at the far end of the house, away from everybody.
 This saddened me, but it was not the first time she had exerted this much independence.
 Zani, as sociable as she was, also valued her alone time.
 She slept separately sometimes at the old house, too.
 I remember that after Cricket died, I gave Clara and Zani more freedom in the house, and Zani promptly started sleeping in the den for a while.
 I’m not playing down the fact that she was scared in my room in the new house, but sleeping elsewhere seemed to address it.
 She was happy every morning when I got up and she would come from the other end of the house, wagging her tail.